ObolNetwork/charon-distributed-validator-node/README.md

 If you are experiencing connectivity issues with the Obol hosted bootnode, or you want to improve your clusters latency and decentralisation, you can opt to host your own bootnode on a separate open and static internet port.

 ```
+# Figure out your public IP
+curl v4.ident.me

 # Clone the repo and cd into it.
 git clone https://github.com/ObolNetwork/charon-distributed-validator-node.git

-cd charon-distributed-validator-node/bootnode
+cd charon-distributed-validator-node

-# Replace 'replace.with.public.ip.or.hostname' in docker-compose.yml with your public IPv4 or DNS hostname (exclude prefix 'http(s)://')
+# Replace 'replace.with.public.ip.or.hostname' in bootnode/docker-compose.yml with your public IPv4 or DNS hostname # Replace 'replace.with.public.ip.or.hostname' in bootnode/docker-compose.yml with your public IPv4 or DNS hostname

-nano docker-compose.yml
+nano bootnode/docker-compose.yml

-docker-compose up
+docker-compose -f bootnode/docker-compose.yml up
 ```

 Test whether the bootnode is publicly accessible.
 This should return an ENR: